xmartlabs/xl-blog/README.md

 <YouTube id="dsCiJIhfM5E" width="100%"/>
 ```
-If the React Component name matches the name that to use in the template, then you can just simplify it like this
+If the React Component name matches the name to use in the template, then you can just simplify it like this
 ```
 const shortCodes = { Youtube };
 ```
 ### Documenting the new Component
-It's very important to document **how** we can use the components for non-developers that create blogs.
-This can be documented in the Blog's Notion page, the [Snippet Section](https://www.notion.so/xmartlabs/Blog-Snippets-238fbac623cd80fbb43ffabb3ff38ef2).
+It's very important to document **how** we can use the components for non-developers that create blogs, this can be documented in the Blog's Notion page, the [Snippet Section](https://www.notion.so/xmartlabs/Blog-Snippets-238fbac623cd80fbb43ffabb3ff38ef2).